-Introduce new feed gradually
+Introduce a new feed gradually

-Silage, concentrates and more unusual types of feed should be introduced to the diet over a period of time.
+Silage, concentrates, and more unusual types of feed should be introduced to the diet over a period of time.
 This is especially true of silage because of its acidity, and of concentrates because of their high carbohydrate content.

 Any new foods should at first be offered in small daily amounts, gradually increasing to the full ration over a period of one to three weeks.
 This is called preconditioning.
 Feed must be spread out so that shy feeders get a chance to eat and greedy individuals don’t gorge.

-Apples, potatoes, corn waste and other chunky foods can be hazardous because hungry stock may choke.
-Too much of any new food too soon can result in bloat, rumen overload or some other type of indigestion.
+Apples, potatoes, corn waste, and other chunky foods can be hazardous because hungry stock may choke.
+Too much of any new food too soon can result in bloat, rumen overload, or some other type of indigestion.
 Some vegetable waste is simply not sufficiently nutritious on its own and it should be fed in conjunction with more nutritious feeds.

-Grain should be fed with roughage such as pasture, stubble hay or straw and not as the sole diet.
+Grain should be fed with roughage such as pasture, stubble hay, or straw and not as the sole diet.
 For sheep, only about 50 gm grain should be offered for each of the first 10 days, spreading it out in a long line to give all the sheep the chance to eat it.
 Oats are probably less likely to cause problems than wheat, which requires a more prolonged period of preconditioning.

 It is important to remember that water must always be available to help keep the digestive system healthy, even in winter.
 This is particularly important if dry foods like hay or concentrates are being fed.